jamesdoc/jamesdoc.com/README.md

 ## Deploying

-- `npm run build` - Build the production assets
+- `pnpm run build` - Build the production assets
 - `scp -r dist jimmy@jimmyserve.com:/www/` - Move it to your server\*

 * Other methods are possible, eg automated deploys via Github + Netlify